snowplow/snowplowanalytics.com/_posts/2017-12-08-snowplow-snowflake-loader-0.3.0-released/index.md

 However, this is where the similarities end.

-Snowflake Loader takes very different approaches around maintaining a state of loaded data and structuring data inside a database.
+Snowflake Loader takes a very different approach around maintaining a state of loaded data and structuring data inside a database.

 Instead of the slow and error-prone file-moving approach taken by RDB Loader, Snowflake Loader uses a run manifest on top of [AWS DynamoDB][dynamodb] which closely resembles one we introduced in [Snowplow Scala Analytics SDK 0.2.0][analytics-sdk-post].

 Each time the Transformer job launched - it lists enriched archive and checks what folders were added by the Spark Enrich job recently and haven't been transformed into a Snowflake-compatible format.
 If a new folder was found - add it to the manifest and when the folder has been processed - change its state to "processed" and write down all the new shredded types found inside it for table alteration at a later point.

 The fact that transformer keeps shredded types in an outside manifest also hugely alleviates the manual labor required for keeping a DB structure up-to-date: there's no need to create or alter any tables, you just send data with new schemas and they will become available inside Snowflake DB.

 This approach also dictates table structure inside Snowflake, particularly right now we have only one table - `atomic.events`.
 But unlike Redshift and PostgreSQL, it contains whole, enriched event structure including all contexts and optionally unstructured events.
 This structure closely resembles one from [Snowplow Analytics SDKs][snowplow-sdk] (not by coincidence - SDK is in the core of Transformer!).

 With contexts and unstructured events being the `VARIANT` data type you can query them with Snowflake SQL dialect like they're native types.

 You can find out more on how data is structured inside Snowflake in the [dedicated Discourse post][snowflake-data-structure].

 <h2 id="install">3.
 Installing Snowflake Loader</h2>